syncfusion-content/xamarin-docs/Xamarin/Expander/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

 You can restrict the Expander being expanded by the [Expanding](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.SfExpander~Expanding_EV.html) event.
-This event occurs when an user tries to expand the SfExpander when tapping on the Header.
+This event occurs when an user tries to expand the SfExpander while tapping on the header.
 You can cancel the user action using the `Cancel` property of [ExpandingAndCollapsingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.ExpandingAndCollapsingEventArgs.html).

 {% tabs %}
 {% highlight xaml %}